 Overview

-At the upcoming Budget, the government is expected to set out its plans to fill the £22bn ‘fiscal hole'.
-If widespread media reports are accurate, this may include changes to the inheritance tax regime.
-With the government having ruled out tax rises ‘on working people’, inheritance tax remains a critical tax from which additional revenue could be unlocked.
+At the upcoming Budget, the government is expected to set out its plans to fill the £22bn ‘fiscal hole’.
+If widespread media reports are accurate, this is likely to include changes to the inheritance tax regime.
+Demos' new report outlines how the government could reform the taxation of inheritance to generate £2.6bn in the current tax year - or around £16bn over this Parliament - in a way that aligns with the values and priorities of the public.

-As Demos has argued through our multi-year Unlocking Inheritance programme, the UK has entered a ‘new age of inheritance’ with the value of inheritance passed on annually doubling roughly every 20 years, reaching over £120bn.
-Our current regime for taxing these is out of date, with just 4% of inheritance paid in tax and the wealthiest estates paying lower rates than others.
+As Demos has argued through our Unlocking Inheritance programme, the UK has entered a ‘new age of inheritance’, with the value of inheritance passed on annually doubling roughly every 20 years and reaching over £120bn.
+The current regime for taxing these is out of date, with just 4% of inheritance paid in tax and the wealthiest estates paying lower rates than others.

 Key recommendations

-Drawing on insights from Demos’s multi-year Unlocking Inheritance programme - and new analysis from a deliberative exercise with the public, economic modelling, and discussion with experts - we identified the following inheritance tax reforms as those that would simultaneously raise revenue, make the system fairer and expand public support for the tax.
+Drawing on insights from Demos’ multi-year Unlocking Inheritance programme - and new analysis from a deliberative exercise with the public, economic modelling, and discussion with experts - this report identified the following inheritance tax reforms as those that would simultaneously raise revenue, make the system fairer and expand public support for the tax.

 • 30% for any inheritance under £1m